quellenform/t3x-iconpack/README.md

 ### WIP | Planned Features
 - Optimize inserting icons, which are not available as webfont (SVG, Inline-SVG, JavaScript, ...), directly in the RTE
 - Contextmenu in CKEditor to edit a previously added icon
-- Adding icons to the *IconRegistry* so that they are also available in the classic style in the backend (...does that make any sense?)
 - Writing detailed documentation for the YAML configuration file
 - Switch from custom sanitizer to `TYPO3\CMS\Core\Resource\Security\SvgSanitizer`
 - **Upgrade the extension for the use of TYPO3 v12 (help wanted!)**